jfo/blog/source/drafts/making-sounds.md

 A 440hz
 -------

 A musical note is pitched.

 A pitch is denoted by a frequency, and a frequency is denoted by a hertz value.
+It's really the same thing...
+1Hz is once per second, and once per second is a frequency, in this case of waves per second.

-There is a lot that goes into what it actually *sounds* like, tonally, but the fundamental frequency of the wave, usually the lowest or perceived frequency in a sound,is what defines the pitch that we hear.
-Take another look at this chart:
+There is a lot more that goes into what a note actually *sounds* like, tonally, but the fundamental frequency of the wave, usually but not always the lowest frequency in a sound,is what defines the pitch that we perceive.
+Take a look at this chart:

 ![img](http://www.sengpielaudio.com/FrequenzenKlavier09.jpg)

 This is a handy chart mapping a couple of octaves of notes in the middle of the keyboard with their corresponding frequencies.
-A pitch is the pitch it is because it has a specific frequency; in many ways "pitch" and "frequency" describe the exact same thing! *
+A pitch is the pitch it is because it has a specific frequency.

-> * these frequencies are only valid as these notes in a single type of tuning
+>   these frequencies are only valid as these notes in a single type of tuning
 >   system, which is arbitrary.
 Also, it's all based on starting with A at
 >   440hz, which is also arbitrary.
-Many european orchestras conventionally
+Many orchestras conventionally
 >   tune to 439 or even 442 as an A natural in that octave, which would change
->   all of these frequencies, which are arbitrary. \</caveats\> Historical and
+>   all of these frequencies, which, again, are arbitrary. \</caveats\> Historical and
 >   alternative tuning systems are way outside the scope of this post.
 Maybe
 >   I'll write another post sometime about that, it's really fascinating.
 Did
 >   you know old harpsichords were sometimes constructed with a separate Eb and